 Nairobi Community Media House in Nairobi, Kenya produce African Slum Journal.
 We are creative film- and video professionals, reporters, camera- and sound operators.
 We visualize ideas, from concept to product.
 We train reporters from the slum communities.
 Our media house’ mission is to empower young reporters to be the voice of the community and tackle the social challenges in the slums.
 We create employment, support independent media and encourage development that will improve the living standards in the slums.

-A Community Media House, concept of VoAMF, is an organization, deeply rooted in the slum, which trains young people in film making and editing.
+A Community Media House, is an organization, deeply rooted in the slum, which trains young people in film making and editing.
 These reporters bring out real life stories from African slums that they sell to both a local as well as to a worldwide audience.
 In this way a Community Media House offers young reporters a chance to build up a career and to support their families.

 African Slum Journal is a biweekly video journal which tells about the life of people living in slum communities.
 A weak media sector provides scope for corruption and inequality.
 By giving African slums a voice we strengthen the local media sector together with the people who live in the slum.
 Donations of the African Slum Journal are an important source of income.